StackExchange/dnscontrol/docs/_providers/gandi.md

 ---
 # Gandi Provider

-Gandi provides bot a registrar and a dns provider implementation.
+Gandi provides both a registrar and a dns provider implementation.

 ## Configuration